Do individuals have the right to access their personal information?

 General Data Protection Law

-Once the Brazilian General Data Protection Law goes into effect in August 2020, employers will be expected to provide individuals with clear information about how their data will be processed.
+Employers are expected to provide individuals with clear information about how their data will be processed under the Brazilian General Data Protection Law (LGPD).
+This information should ideally be provided in a separate or highlighted notice of data processing.
 These details should be provided and available in a clear manner and include:

 - the reason the data is being processed;